mikeywilsonuk/unattended-test-database/README.md

 * MemberProducts with a next payment date within a 30 day period are due a payment.
 * Membership numbers are stored as a VARCHAR data type
 * I implemented an Autonomous Transaction logging System to ensure the log messages persist regardless of the procedure outcome and transaction state.
 As I didn't have access to a local Oracle database I was unable to install a logging framework (i.e. Logger) and went with the approach of creating a new table to store log messages.
 * I included calls to the logging precedure within the loop iterating through the selected records on the basis the data set was small.
-If PL/SQL package procedure was executed on a large data set the logging procedure calls could be moved outside of the loop.
+If the PL/SQL package procedure was executed on a large data set the logging procedure calls could be moved outside of the loop to improve performance.

 <br>